Sok An

 Sok An (សុខ អាន; 16 April 1950 – 15 March 2017) was a Cambodian academic and politician.
 He was a Member of Parliament (MP) for Takéo in 1993, then assumed additional roles of Deputy Prime Minister and Minister for the Office of the Council of Ministers from 2004 until his death.
 He was also a member of the central committee of the Cambodian People's Party.

 Early life and education

 Sok An was born in Kampong village, Preah Bat Chuan Chum commune, Kirivong district, Takeo province to a Hakka Chinese Cambodian family.

 Local accounts remember his upbringing in Kampong village, where he later supported development projects such as infrastructure in his home region as he rose through politics.

-An completed his secondary education in 1967, becoming a high school teacher.
-In 1969 was appointed as principal of a high school in Kirivong.
+An completed his secondary education in 1967, later going on to become a high school teacher.
+Two years later in 1969, he was appointed as principal of a high school in Kirivong.
 He pursued higher education at the École Normale Supérieure in Phnom Penh, graduating with a bachelor's degree in Geography, History and Sociology in 1972.
 In 1972, he earned a High Diploma in Pedagogy.
 From 1973-75, he attended a high-ranking official training program in Diplomacy at the National School of Administration.